 This article may contain affiliate links; if you click on a shopping link and make a purchase I may receive a commission.
 As an Amazon Associate, I earn from qualifying purchases.

-If you're like me, you're looking at your closet and wondering what you're going to wear as the weather gets nicer.
-Even if it's still cold where you live, you may be dreaming of lighter fabrics and colors, and wondering what trends you may consider this season.
-For me, I am thinking a lot about pants as I think it will be the easiest and most impactful way to update my existing closet and find a wide-leg to look modern, fresh, and also be comfortable.
-Below I share some tips on how to style wide leg pants in 2023 as a grown woman.
+If you're like me, you're looking at your closet and wondering what you're going to wear as the seasons change.
+You may be wondering what current fashion trends you may consider adding to your closet.
+For me, I think a lot about pants as I think it will be the easiest and most impactful way to update my existing closet.
+I find the wide-leg fashion trend to look modern, fresh, and also be comfortable.
+Below I share some tips on how to style wide leg pants as a grown woman.

 Comfort goes beyond whether an item binds or restricts.
 It's clothing that allows you to be your most confident, true self.
 For some, that may be a wide-leg ponte trouser with a pull-on waistband.
 For others, it may be high-waisted leather jeans that fit like a second skin.
 Comfort is personal, unique, and deserved.